lowlunk/WB-Tracks/README.md

 # WB-Tracks: Advanced Local Inventory Management System

-WB-Tracks is a comprehensive inventory management system designed for production facilities, featuring intelligent tracking, user-centric design, and seamless operational workflows.
+WB-Tracks is a comprehensive inventory management system designed for production facilities, featuring intelligent tracking, user-centric design, and seamless operational workflows with real-time updates and mobile-optimized interface.

 ## Table of Contents